pccao0912/OS-sshell/REPORT.md

 process.
 If it does, then we will use waitpid with an option of WNOHANG which will return 0 immediately and keep processing the following codes.
 At each time a new command is typed in through shell, it will again check if the background process is done to print the corresponding complete message.
+A important thing needed to be addressed here is that since we have fork() in both pipe and regular commands, we need to have the thes two background complete message process on both parts in order for processing the following commands after the background process.

 ## Summary
 The hard part is to combine the redirection with the piping, which requires a